nikoloz-pachuashvili/learn-node-mongo-the-hard-way/tic3.rst

     :language: javascript
     :linenos:

-Time to implement the logic we need for the game on the backend.
-Open up the ``lib/handlers/gamer_handler.js`` file and get typing.
+Alright we have the plumbing we need.
+It's time to implement the logic we need for the game on the backend.
+Let's open up the ``lib/handlers/gamer_handler.js`` file and get typing.

 .. literalinclude:: ex/tic19.js
     :language: javascript